akhtar093/PageTurner/README.md

 📱 Free version (ad-supported) and Pro version (ad-free) available on Google Play

 🛠️ Built with Java 8 lambdas using the RetroLambda library

+**🧾 License**

+Licensed under GPL‑3.0.
+You may contribute under the Apache 2.0 or a similar permissive license .